tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeR_3.md

 ```

 ### Alignment with _`Rsubread`_ (_e.g._ for RNA-Seq)
-The following example shows how one can use within the \Rpackage{systemPipeR} environment the R-based
+The following example shows how one can use within the `systemPipeR` environment the R-based
-aligner \Rpackage{Rsubread} or other R-based functions that read from input files and write to output files.
+aligner `Rsubread` or other R-based functions that read from input files and write to output files.

 ```r
 library(Rsubread)